michaeljscript/styling-react/README.md

 The following libraries were tested: styled-components, glamorous, radium and css, sass and inline styles.

 ## Awailable scripts
 In the main directory you can run following scripts.
+Make sure you run `npm install` after cloning this repository.

 ### `npm run build`
 To create a production builds for app testing packages.